Dave-Lindberg/dl-gatsby/src/pages/lebanon-chamber-of-commerce.md

   messagex:
   cta:
   testimonial: ""
-  pullquote: "\"Dave is a clear and calm marketing expert, highly skilled in asking the important questions and offering solutions that have revolutionized our ability for us to sell more of what we offer.\"<br /><span>— Lisa Vallejo Sorenson, <br />Communications Director, Upper Valley Aquatic Center</span><br /><br /><br /><br />\"Kent is a professional in every sense of the word.
-His talent, work ethic and ability to capture the heart of a message is complimented by his wonderful personality.\"<br /><span>— Katleen Russ, <br />Director of Development, American Heart Association</span>"
+  pullquote: "\"Dave is a clear and calm marketing expert, highly skilled in asking the important questions and offering solutions that have revolutionized our ability to sell more of what we offer.\"<br /><span>— Lisa Vallejo Sorenson, <br />Communications Director, Upper Valley Aquatic Center</span><br /><br /><br /><br />\"Kent is a professional in every sense of the word.
+His talent, work ethic and ability to capture the heart of a message is complemented by his wonderful personality.\"<br /><span>— Kathleen Russ, <br />Director of Development, American Heart Association</span>"
 ---

 <div>
 <p><strong><br />Hi, thanks for visiting.</strong> </p>

-<p>Below is a selection of promotional videos by Dave and Kent.
-We hope these pieces provide an overview of the story-telling and production quality that the Lebanon Area Chamber can expect from their new video series.
-If you have any questions or feedback, don't hesitate to call Dave at 603 727-2050 or send an email to Dave@DaveLindberg.com. </p>
+<p>Below is a sampling of promotional videos by Dave and Kent.
+We hope these pieces provide an overview of the story-telling and production quality that you can expect from your new video series.</p>
+<p>If you have any questions or feedback, don't hesitate to call Dave at 603 727-2050, or send an email to Dave@DaveLindberg.com. </p>

 [//]: # 'Glens Falls Hospital:'